Timothy J. McGrew: Research interests

 In epistemology, McGrew works on foundationalism, internalist and externalist theories of epistemic justification, theories of rationality, a priori knowledge, objectivity and relativism, formal and performative self-refutation, perceptual knowledge and the given, and metaepistemology.
 His interests in the philosophy of science include models of explanation, simplicity, probability, falsifiability and rational theory choice, history of science and rational reconstruction, logic, realism and contemporary physics, and the mathematics and philosophy of cosmological fine-tuning.

 In probability theory, McGrew has published on induction and statistical inference, Bayesian confirmation theory, and probabilistic models of explanatory reasoning.

 His interests in the history of science include developments in physics among the Muslim scholars of the Middle Ages, astronomy and dynamics from Aristotle through Isaac Newton, particles, waves, the development of optics between the years 1660 and 1850, the fall of the ether theory, and the advent of relativity.

 In the philosophy of religion, McGrew focuses on historical arguments for and against miraculous claims, natural theology and atheology, and ramified natural theology.

 Personal life

-McGrew has been married to Dr. Lydia McGrew for over 30 years, and they have three children.
-He is a chess master and was the Michigan Chess co-champion in 2006, and his daughter Bethel was one of the top thirty female blitz players in the USA.
+McGrew is married to Lydia McGrew and they have three children.

+He is a chess master and was the Michigan Chess co-champion in 2006, and his daughter Bethel, who has a Ph.D. in mathematics, was one of the top thirty female blitz players in the USA.
 He was one of the commentators online who discovered the missed draw in the second game of the 1997 match between Garry Kasparov and Deep Blue.